tribbloid/spookystuff/README.md

 - In the above University Logo example test run, each single r3.large instance (2 threads, 15g memory) achieved 410k/s download speed in average with 45% CPU usage.
 Thus, the entire 4-node, 8-thread cluster is able to finish the job in 13 minutes by downloading 1279M of data, including 1271M by browsers (no surprise, GoogleImage shows a hell lot of images on page 1!) and 7.7M by direct HTTP GET.
     - Query speed can be further improved by enabling over-provisioning of executors per thread (since web agents are idle while waiting for responses).
 For example, allowing 4 executors to be run on each r3.large node can increase CPU usage to ~90%, thus doubling your query speed.
 However, if network bandwidth has been reached, this tuning will be ineffective.

-- We haven't tested but many others' Spark test run that involves HTTP client (e.g. query a distributed Solr/ElasticSearch service) and heterogeneous data processing has achieved near-linear scalability under 150 nodes (theoretically, a speedup of x900 comparing to conventional single-browser scrapping! assuming you are just using r3.large instance).
-Massive Spark clusters (the largest in history being 1000 nodes) has also been experimented in some facilities but their performance are yet to be known.
+- We haven't tested but many others' Spark test run that involves HTTP client (e.g. querying a distributed Solr/ElasticSearch service) and heterogeneous data processing has achieved near-linear scalability under 150 nodes (theoretically, a speedup of x900 comparing to conventional single-browser scrapping! assuming you are just using r3.large instance).
+Massive Spark clusters (the largest in history being 1000 nodes) has also been experimented in some facilities but their performances are still unknown.

 - Using Wget (equivalent to simple HTTP GET) instead of Visit for static/non-interactive pages in your Action Plan can save you a lot of time and network throughput in query as it won't start the browser and download any resources for the page.